sjorsroelofs/server-status/README.md

 What's my server status?!
 =============

-A simple PHP script to check the online status of your server(s).
+A simple PHP script to check the online status of your server(s) and get notifications by Mail or Boxcar (iOS push notifications).

 Install instructions:
 -	Change hosts.example.php to hosts.php and add your hosts to the array